JPCodeCraft/AlbionDataAvalonia/README.md

 🧰 Collects ingame market data and uploads to [The Albion Online Data Project's](https://www.albion-online-data.com/) server

-📬 Collect's market mail data and shows it to you, so you can get the prices you paid for / sold items
+📬 Collects market mail data and shows it to you, so you can get the prices you paid for / sold items

+🪙 Collect all your instant buy and sell trades and stores them so you can check prices later

 📡 Able to capture market data from loadout's quick buy screen, besides the usual market screens and gold screen